derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/12/2021 16:22:38 : 3 Database Admins walked into a NoSQL bar.
+22/12/2021 16:22:25 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I had a problem so I thought I'd use Java.
-Now I have a ProblemFactory.
+Why did the QA cross the road?
+To ruin everyone's day.
 <!-- replace-with-joke ends -->